craigea92/express-server-calculator/README.md

 # Express Server BMI Calculator

+## Project Description

+Throughout my professional career, my focus has primarily been on frontend libraries and frameworks such as React.
+However, with an eye toward the future, I desired to expand my skillset and enhance my backend knowledge by delving deeper into node and express.
+To achieve this, I embarked on a project to develop a straightforward BMI calculator utilizing express and javascript.

+During the course of this project, I encountered challenges that were similar to those I had faced previously, including navigating the intricacies of get and post requests.
+This experience underscored for me the importance of consistently applying one's knowledge as a developer, as failure to do so can result in forgetting critical pieces of information.
+Fortunately, given express's widespread usage, I was able to rely on the platform's extensive documentation to overcome these obstacles.

+While the project was primarily intended as an exercise in honing my skills, it served its purpose admirably.
+Although I have no plans to further develop this particular project in the future, I will carry the lessons I learned forward into future endeavors.

 ## Tech Stack
 <a href="https://www.javascript.com/"> <img src="https://icongr.am/devicon/javascript-original.svg?size=40&color=currentColor" alt="javascript"/> </a>
 <a href="https://nodejs.org/en/"> <img src="https://icongr.am/devicon/nodejs-original.svg?size=40&color=currentColor" alt="node.js"/> </a>